 The Antrosht festival, dedicated to the celebration of mothers in Ethiopia, is marked by a decadent feast where daughters traditionally bring vegetables and cheese, while the sons supply the meat.

-If you decide against a meal out for mum this Mother’s Day, why not arrange with your siblings to bring together an array of different foods for her to try (and maybe for dad too, if he’s been good!)?
+If you decide against a meal out for Mum this Mother’s Day, why not arrange with your siblings to bring together an array of different foods for her to try (and maybe for Dad too, if he’s been good!)?

 Be inventive!

-Treat mum to a collection of foods which are really different and that she has never tried before.
+Treat mum to a collection of foods which are different and that she has never tried before.
 You could choose a delicious range of sweet treats, whilst your siblings provide some savoury delights, and perhaps some exotic beverages too.

 We pride ourselves on offering a fantastic collection of different foods from small, independent suppliers, who mum may not have heard of or tried before.
-If you don’t have time to create your own banquet, have a quick look at our food and drink hampers for a little help

 Singing to your beloved mum is a widespread tradition in Mexico on their ‘Dia de Las Madres’.
-Often, children join mariachi bands and go to each of their own houses to sing special songs about how much their mum and significant women in their lives mean to them.
+Often, children join mariachi bands and go to each of their own houses to sing special songs about how much their mum and the significant women in their lives mean to them.

 So, come on - what about a family sing-along this Mother’s Day?
 It could be lots of fun for the whole family - mums, aunties, sisters and nans alike.